 When a task should only be assigned to one person, restrict the Contact Column to a single contact by leaving Allow multiple contacts per cell unchecked.
 For example, with an Approval Request, you'll want to ensure that only one person, such as the manager, approves each step in the process to ensure multiple contacts do not overwrite each other's approvals.

 - Single Contact Columns can also be used for grouping in a report.
-See Configure grouping to organize results in report builder.

 - You can add multiple Contact Columns when people work on different parts of each task.

 Manage which contacts appear when you type in a cell